 Back to Products explained

-The table outlines Zopa's historical returns for retail lenders over the last 5 years:
+The table outlines Zopa's historical returns for retail investors over the last 5 years:

 *Excludes rate promise bonus